ShrekBytes/v4/content/jobs/IAC/index.md

 ---

 - Developed NIIS Web on ASP.NET MVC(C#).
 The web app is used for creating, processing and filing patents in Kazakhstan
-- Created and launched an app for grain receipts in Kazakhstan "Minagro.kz: е-зерно" on Android(Java)
-- Supported online auction e-Auction.kz(Android)
+- Supported online auction e-Auction.kz(Android) with 20k users